kirtfitzpatrick/fun-and-profit/README.md

 # Fun & Profit

 AWS Cloud Development Kit app.
-It's just an excuse for me to play around with CDK and python.
+It's just an excuse for me to play around with CDK and Python.

 ## Current Experiments